GRI 401 Employment

 ---|

-To ensure the coordination of procedures throughout its decentralized structure, Bertelsmann’s HR function is organized according to a “dotted-line” concept, with complementary reporting as well as supervisory relationships.
+To ensure stringent procedures in a decentralized organization, Bertelsmann’s HR function is organized according to a “dotted-line” concept, with complementary reporting as well as supervisory relationships.
 This allows Group-wide HR topics to be implemented in accordance with the Executive Board’s decisions.

 Another important aspect of Bertelsmann’s HR work is the exchange of information in committees:

-- The Nomination & Compensation Committees of the divisions and Corporate Center decide on the implementation of remuneration and staffing policies in their areas of responsibility.
+- The Nomination & Compensation Committees of the corporate divisions and Corporate Center decide on the implementation of remuneration and staffing policies in their areas of responsibility.

-At Bertelsmann, remuneration issues are an essential part of the topic of fair working conditions.
-The compensation system is designed to ensure that remuneration is driven by market, function and performance, taking into account business-specific characteristics.
-Employee profit sharing at Bertelsmann and many of its subsidiaries in Germany is based on the same criteria as the measurement of variable remuneration components of board members and executives.
-Many domestic and foreign Group companies have similar success and profit-sharing models adapted to local requirements.
-In 2020, nearly €100 million of the 2019 profit was distributed as part of such schemes.
+At Bertelsmann, remuneration issues are an integral part of fair working conditions.
+The compensation system is designed to ensure that remuneration is driven by market, function, and performance, taking into account business-specific characteristics.
+Numerous domestic and foreign subsidiaries have operational/divisional success and profit-sharing models adapted to local requirements.
+In 2021, a total of €88 million was distributed as part of such participation schemes globally.

-GRI 402 Labor/Management Relations
+GRI 402 Labor/Management Relations 2016

-GRI 103 Management approach (including GRI 103-1, 103-2, 103-3)
+GRI 103 Management approach 2016 (including GRI 103-1, 103-2, 103-3)

 UN Global Compact principle: III |